San Francisco Dons men's basketball: 1960s and 1970s dominance

 The Dons remained as a powerhouse for several years after their 1950s run.
 The team added four more Elite Eight appearances to its resume: 1964, 1965, 1973, and 1974.

 USF retained its status as a basketball powerhouse into the 1970s and early 1980s under Bob Gaillard and Dan Belluomini, holding the distinction of being a "major" program in a "mid-major" conference (the WCC's stature declined somewhat in the 1960s).
 Although John Wooden and his UCLA Bruins had eclipsed San Francisco as the premier West Coast power, the Dons remained an elite program well into the early 1980s.
-It held the number one spot in the polls on numerous occasions and six consecutive conference titles from 1977–82, and all but two WCC regular-season titles from 1972 to 1982.
+It held the number one spot in the polls on numerous occasions and six consecutive conference titles from 1977 to 1982, and all but two WCC regular-season titles from 1972 to 1982.
 In 1977, led by All-American center Bill Cartwright, the Dons started the season 26–0 and were regarded as the #1 team in the nation in both major polls.
 Sports Illustrated highlighted the 1977 team with a cover story titled "The Dandy Dons."
 Until they lost to Notre Dame.